Romana Acosta Bañuelos: United States Treasurer

 With bank assets already in the millions and deposits climbing rapidly, Pan-American National's success caught the attention of the Richard Nixon's administration.
 The president was seeking to repay the Republican National Hispanic Assembly, which had played a strong role in his election.
 Acosta agreed to the nomination when asked in 1970 if she would consider the office of U.S. Treasurer.
 She was stunned when Nixon personally chose her as his candidate.

 During the nomination process, Acosta was taken aback by a sudden raid on her tortilla factory by U.S. Immigration Service agents.
 The agents, contrary to their usual methods, reportedly carried out a loud, disruptive raid through the facility, attracting a lot of press attention.
 However, Nixon sided with her and called the raid politically motivated, charging the Democratic Party with instigating it.
-She was later vindicated when a Senate investigation ruled that the raid was carried out solely to cause embarrassment to the Nixon administration.
+A later Senate investigation concluded that the raid was carried out solely to cause embarrassment to the Nixon administration.

-Despite the ugly affair, Acosta sailed through the confirmation process to become the nation's 34th Treasurer and the first Latina Treasurer in U.S. history.
+Acosta sailed through the confirmation process to become the nation's 34th Treasurer and the first Latina Treasurer in U.S. history.
 She took office on December 17, 1971, becoming the highest-ranking Mexican-American in the government.
-Her daughter said of Acosta's performance, "My mother's legacy is that she ran the place as a business, not just as another wing of the government."
+Her daughter Ramona said of Acosta's performance, "My mother's legacy is that she ran the place as a business, not just as another wing of the government."

-Acosta Bañuelos served as treasurer until 1974, by which time Nixon was embroiled in the Watergate affair and would soon resign the presidency to be replaced by Gerald Ford.
-She resigned as treasurer earlier in the year to return to her businesses, family, and philanthropic pursuits.
+Acosta Bañuelos served as treasurer until 1974, by which time Nixon was embroiled in the Watergate affair.
+He resigned and his vice-president Gerald Ford succeeded him.
+Acosta had resigned as treasurer earlier in the year to return to her businesses, family, and philanthropic pursuits.
 She said during a 1979 interview with Nuestro magazine, "It was a beautiful experience.
 I will always be grateful to President Nixon."
 Later that year, Acosta was a founding member of Executive Women in Government.

 By 1979, Ramona's was making and distributing 22 different food products.
 It had more than 400 employees and sales of $12 million a year.
 The company's success was instrumental in the popularization of Mexican cuisine in the United States.
 As the Hispanic population of the country grew, so did sales of tortillas, empanadas, and many other traditional favorites.
 Other ethnic groups began to favor the inexpensive, delicious foods as well, boosting the company's profits.
 Ramona's continued to grow throughout the 1980s, when it became one of the largest distributors and manufacturers of Mexican food in California.